sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 Since `v3.14.0+`, the Sourcegraph browser extension can only authenticate with private Sourcegraph instances that have [tls / ssl](../admin/tls_ssl.md) configured.

 Previously, the Sourcegraph browser extension was able to authenticate with instances that hadn't enabled tls / ssl.
 However, modern web browsers have started to adopt and implement [an IETF proposal](https://web.dev/samesite-cookies-explained/) that removes the deprecated logic that allowed this behavior.
-Please configure [tls / ssl](../admin/tls_ssl.md) in order to continue using the browser extension with your private instance.
+Please configure [HTTPS](../admin/tls_ssl.md) in order to continue using the browser extension with your private instance.

 ## Privacy